Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Spark/samples/Sample1_SubmitSparkJob.md

+# Create, Run and Cancel Synapse Spark jobs

+This sample demonstrates basic operations with two core classes in this library: SparkBatchClient and SparkBatchJob.
+SparkBatchClient is used to interact with Spark Jobs running on Azure Synapse - each method call sends a request to the service's REST API.
+SparkBatchJob is an entity that represents a batched Spark Job within Synapse.
+The sample walks through the basics of creating, running, and canceling job requests.
+To get started, you'll need a connection endpoint to Azure Synapse.
+See the README for links and instructions.

+## Create Spark batch client

+To interact with Spark jobs running on Azure Synapse, you need to instantiate a `SparkBatchClient`.
+It requires an endpoint URL and a TokenCredential.

 ```C# Snippet:CreateSparkBatchClient
 SparkBatchClient client = new SparkBatchClient(new Uri(endpoint), sparkPoolName, new DefaultAzureCredential());
 ```

+## Submitting Spark jobs

+To submit a Spark job, first create a `SparkBatchJob`, passing in an instance of `SparkBatchJobOptions` describing the job's parameters.
+Calling `CreateSparkBatchJob` with that job will submit it to Synapse.

 ```C# Snippet:SubmitSparkBatchJob
 string name = $"batch-{Guid.NewGuid()}";
 string file = string.Format("abfss://{0}@{1}.dfs.core.windows.net/samples/java/wordcount/wordcount.jar", fileSystem, storageAccount);